 - Serious health problems

 Many people benefit from therapy.
 Sometimes people just need someone to talk to.
-Others need help in identifying resources to address their concerns or to resolve a specific problem at work or at home such as addiction therapy.
+Others need help identifying resources to address their concerns or resolve a specific problem at work or home, such as addiction therapy.
 Whatever the reason, the goal of therapy is to empower you to take steps to live a healthier, happier life.

 How Do Substance Abuse and Trauma Relate?

-The trauma addressed in a trauma therapy often happened years before — in childhood.
-An estimated 3 in 5 of adults responding to a Centers for Disease Control study reported experiencing one or more adverse childhood experiences while growing up.
+The trauma addressed in trauma therapy often happened years before — in childhood.
+An estimated three in five adults responding to a Centers for Disease Control study reported experiencing one or more adverse childhood experiences while growing up.

 The forces that shape our emotional health are sometimes difficult to understand.
-When it’s related to a particularly traumatic event, consider entering a trauma therapy program.
-The counselors at Georgia Addiction Treatment Center can assist you in understanding what’s involved in trauma therapy.
+When it is related to a particularly traumatic event, consider entering a trauma therapy program to help you heal.
+The counselors at Georgia Addiction Treatment Center can assist you in understanding what is involved in trauma therapy.
 Our team broadly focuses on the care and treatment of substance abuse and related mental health issues.
 Our staff includes board-certified therapists, counselors, and medical professionals.
 Don’t struggle in silence.
 Contact Georgia Addiction Treatment Center at 833.641.0661 to learn about our rehab admissions process today.